-Polyurethane does stick to bare plastic, but the adhesion won’t be good.
-That’s because plastic is a non-porous material with a slick and impermeable nature, so it’s hard for the sealant to stick over it.
+Polyurethane does stick to plastic, but the adhesion won’t be good as plastic is a non-porous material with a slick and impermeable surface.

-Polyurethane is a topical sealant that doesn’t need to penetrate the surface to stick.
-However, plastic has a slick surface, and sealant will slide off the surface when applied.
-So, the sealant needs to penetrate (bite into) the surface a bit to stick.
+Polyurethane is a topical sealer – meaning it doesn’t need to penetrate a surface to stick.
+But, since plastic has a slick surface, the sealer will slide off the surface when applied.
+Since polyurethane can’t penetrate (just a bit) or stay in the same position, it won’t stick.

-You must sand or apply primer to help it stick better.
-Sanding will create tiny ridges (or scratches) on surfaces for the sealant to soak into and stick.
+You must sand or apply primer to the plastic surface to improve the adhesion.
+Sanding will create tiny ridges (or holes) on the surface that the polyurethane can soak into and adhere to.

-A primer will create a smooth base coat for polyurethane to stick to.
-So, the sealant will stick to the primer coating instead of the plastic surface.
-Since primer has a dry textured finish, the sealant will stick to it.
+A primer coating will create a textured undercoat for the sealer to stick to.
+So, polyurethane will stick over the primer coating instead of the slick nature of the plastic.

-Polyurethane can also stick to painted plastic because it will stick (bite into) the paint coating and not the slick surface.
+Polyurethane will stick over a painted plastic surface because it will adhere to the paint coating and not the slick surface.

-Primers are formulated with extra bonding additives that help them to stick to different surfaces.
-Since the primer sticks to plastic, it will create a base layer and improve the adhesion of the sealer.
-Polyurethane will stick over the primer coating, and not the surface underneath it.
+Paint primers are formulated with extra bonding additives that help them to adhere well to different surfaces, including slick plastic.
+Since primer sticks to the plastic surface, it will create a base layer (undercoat) for the polyurethane to stick to.

 How To Apply Polyurethane On Plastic?